-The independent end assessment is synoptic and takes place at the end of the apprentice's learning and development after a minimum of twelve months (typically 3 years) 'on-programme' training and development, equating to a minimum of 20% of the apprenticeship as 'off job' training.
+The independent end assessment is synoptic and takes place at the end of the apprentice's learning and development after a minimum of twelve months (typically 3 years) 'on-programme' training and development.
+All apprentices must complete the required amount of off-the-job training specified by the apprenticeship funding rules.
 The end assessment should only commence once the employer is confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard.
 The independent end assessment ensures that all successful apprentices have achieved the industry set professional standard for a bus and coach engineering technician.

-Once the apprentice has completed their training, development and on-programme assessment over a minimum twelve month (typically 3 year) period, demonstrated competence across the entire standard, a formal meeting will be held.
-This meeting must include the relevant people that have responsibility and accountability for the completion of the apprenticeship, for example: the line manager, on-programme assessor(s) and/or a senior manager as appropriate to the business.
+Once the apprentice has completed their training, development and on-programme assessment over a minimum twelve-month (typically 3 year) period, demonstrated competence across the entire standard, a formal meeting will be held.
+This meeting must include the relevant people that have responsibility and accountability for the completion of the apprenticeship, for example: the line manager, onprogramme assessor(s) and/or a senior manager as appropriate to the business.
 The purpose of this meeting is to confirm readiness for independent end assessment and plan the assessment activities.
 Prior to independent end assessment the English and maths components of the apprenticeship must be complete.